peerke88/SkinningTools/README.md

 https://gumroad.com/l/skinningTools_PL

-main goal of the tools is to make clean code that is ready for Python 3 maya code should be seperated in the Maya folder hopefully we can make some parts DCC agnostic to get the same or similar functionality in other dcc tools
+main goal of the tools is to make clean code that is ready for Python 3 maya code should be seperated in the Maya folder hopefully we can make some parts DCC agnostic to get the same or similar functionality in other dcc tools (future dev)

 ### todo:
  - add all functionality to menubar
  - add settings page (size of elements/icons, language, etc)
+ - add translator class for automated language information, option to save and modify
  - create small videos/gifs to explain the tools as tooltips (use this for testing functionality)
- - create script to deploy the tool (gather only necessary information in a zip file)
  - create install mel script so users only need to drag and drop a mel file to install the tool